mmuller88/mmblog/content/alf-ocr-eng/index.md

 * http://ec2-3-92-227-231.compute-1.amazonaws.com:8080/ for Alfresco Content App or
 * http://ec2-3-92-227-231.compute-1.amazonaws.com:8080/share for Share of course

 I personally like that way of deploying Alfresco into the Cloud as AWS CDK is a lovely abstraction on top of CloudFormation which makes creating infrastructure such as for Alfresco (Ec2, Loadbalancer, Kubernetes, Docker) a piece of cake.
-If you want to know more about deploy Alfresco into AWS have a look through [my posts](https://martinmueller.dev/tags/alfresco) where you find lots of topics around it.
+If you want to know more about deploying Alfresco into AWS have a look through [my posts](https://martinmueller.dev/tags/alfresco) where you find many more topics around it.

 # Summary
 OCR in Alfresco is a cool and useful feature.
 It enhances an Alfresco repository to make better use of documents which lost text information like scanned ones.
 Incredible useful it is to encapsulate the OCR engine as its own service like I did here as Docker Container.